schism-dev/RiverMeshTools/RiverMapper/README.md

 # RiverMapper: DEM-based meshing aid for compound flooding
 ![Watershed rivers](Intro.jpg?raw=true)

+Note:
-Note: this is not a mesh generator; instead, it only generates river arcs or polygons that can be fed to mesh generators.
-The purpose of the tool is to avoid manual labor of delineating watershed rivers, especially in continental-scale compound flood studies.
+* This is not a mesh generator; instead, it only generates river arcs or polygons that can be fed to mesh generators.
+The main purpose of the tool is to avoid manual labor of delineating watershed rivers, especially in continental-scale compound flood studies.
+* This tool is independent from RiverMeshTools/pyDEM.
+The requied 1D river network can be any reasonable approximations of the river positions, these may include:
+  - thalwegs extracted by RiverMeshTools/pyDEM or similar packages, as well as tools such as ArcGIS and QGIS with similar functions.
+  - existing hydrological products such as the hydrofabric from [National Hydrograph Dataset](https://www.epa.gov/waterdata/nhdplus-national-hydrography-dataset-plus) and [National Water Model](https://water.noaa.gov/about/nwm).
+  - manually drawn flow lines for small applications.
+  -
+  The positions of the 1D streams do not need to align precisely with the thalweg; the tool utilizes DEMs (Digital Elevation Models) to accurately locate the thalweg positions within a search range determined by the local river width.

 ## Installation
 Python 3.9 or above is recommended